-The terms of the options are set out in note 21 to the consolidated financial statements.
+The terms of the share performance rights are set out in note 19 to the consolidated financial statements.

 2. COMPANY SECRETARY

 Mr Colin Naylor was appointed Chief Financial Officer on 5 February 2007 and Company Secretary on 23 February 2007.
 Mr Naylor has previously worked in senior financial roles in major resource companies and is a Fellow of CPA Australia.